QuailAutomation/openhab2-addons/addons/binding/org.openhab.binding.marlinfireplace/README.md

 ## Supported Things

-Just supports the fireplace item, which has current temperature read, fireplace mode read/set, set temp read/set and actuator read (fireplace on/off).
+Just supports the fireplace thing, which has current temperature read, fireplace mode read/set, set temp read/set and actuator read (fireplace on/off).
 The fireplace mode has to be in mode ''WEB'' in order for the set point to be accepted.

 ## Discovery
 This needs a configured MQTT service for discovery to work.